A journal from Gabriola Island in the Salish Sea by Nick Doe

 Come and gone yet again.
 The Robert Dombrain story.
 Letters brought by an immigrant, pp.29–33

-Dendrochronology.
-It works!
-An experiment on Gabriola, p.34.
+Doe N.A., Dendrochronology It works!
+An experiment on Gabriola, p.34

 SHALE 7, January 2004 (Gabriola geology special issue) abstracts